 - Whole grains.
-1 cup of cooked quinoa, millet, buckwheat, wild rice, oats provide about 30-10% of daily value of magnesium, quinoa and millet being the richest in magnesium.
-Useful tip: Weston Price followers recommend soaking, sprouting, and/or fermenting the whole grains to reduce anti-nutrients in them and increase the bioavalability of minerals.
+1 cup of cooked quinoa, millet, buckwheat, wild rice, oats provide about 30-10% of the daily value of magnesium, quinoa, and millet being the richest in magnesium.
+Useful tip: Weston Price followers recommend soaking, sprouting, and/or fermenting whole grains to reduce anti-nutrients in them and increase the bioavailability of minerals.

 - Spinach.
 1 cup of spinach provides about 40% daily value of magnesium for adults (157 milligrams).
 Useful tip: Spinach should be cooked and not consumed raw, because of high oxalate content (oxalates may cause stones).